 My response to these realizations was – and continues to be – deep and profound grief.
 How can this be true?
 How could I not have seen it for so many years?
 Why did I just go along with it?
 How do I escape it now and still survive?

 Patañjali’s Yoga is one way of many ways to live and aim; it is one path up the mountain of many viable options.
 As of now, it is the option I have chosen.
 You can read more about yoga as a way of living and aiming here.

 Once I tasted the liberation that came with choosing how to live, I understood that this was the root of harm that I had been unearthing over the last three years.

 No wonder I had been in so much pain.
 Alcohol dependence was a symptom of a deep incongruence within me.
-I was unable to process my emotions because I was taught that they were a weakness to be disconnected from.
-I was unable to connect with my needs because I was taught they didn’t matter.
+I was unable to process my emotions because western imperialism taught me that they were a weakness to be disconnected from.
+I was unable to connect with my needs because western imperialism taught me that they didn’t matter.